 Where,

-VL-Line voltage, IL- Line current, cosΦ- Power Factor
+cosΦ- Power Factor

 The electric power drawn is converted into the magnetic power.
 The air gap between the stator and the rotor is unwanted but necessary for motor operation.
 Without having an air gap, the rotation of the rotor is not possible.
 However, the losses in the motor can be minimized by keeping the air gap length as minimum as practically possible.
-The following losses occurs in the motor at no load.
+The following losses occur in the motor at no load.

 Core Losses or No Load Losses